okta/okta.github.io/_source/_posts/2017-10-17-add-the-power-of-webhooks-to-your-app-with-oktas-system-log.md

 The outermost `for` loop allows us to check for errors fetching events and then sleep after we've processed a batch of events.

 Now that you've got an idea of how the main loop works let's take a look at the whole function that runs the main loop.
-This code above contains the main loop, but also has the code we use to configure the Okta log client as well as the event processing code which loads configuration from a file named `loghook.csv`:
+This code below contains the main loop, but also has the code we use to configure the Okta log client as well as the event processing code which loads configuration from a file named `loghook.csv`:

 ```go
 func main() {